Dr. Shirley Metcalf Named COCC's 5th President

 In 2014, Metcalf was named one of the University of Hawaii Community College's "50 Finest" for her contributions to community college education in Hawaii.
 As part of their 50th anniversary celebration, UHCC credited her with a lifetime commitment to the college and students.

 She was recently honored as one of Bend Chamber of Commerce's "Women of the Year" nominees.

-She serves as a board member for the National Asian Pacific Islander Council, an Affiliate Council of the American Association of Community Colleges, and for the Redmond Economic Development Inc.
+She serves as a board member for the National Asian Pacific Islander Council, an Affiliate Council of the American Association of Community Colleges.

 Metcalf is an avid skier and enjoys traveling with her husband, Wayne.